pshrmn/wizard-component/README.md

 `steps` - an array of components.
 Each step
 `save` - a function to call when the wizard is complete.
 `cancel` - a function to call to exit the wizard.
+`children` - any child elements passed to the wizard will be passed on to the steps to render

 ##Usage